sre-srikanth-g/azure-sre-platform/README.md

 ### slo/slo_definition.md
 Formal SLI/SLO definitions with KQL queries to measure them.
-Based on the 99.5% uptime SLA maintained at AXIS Specialty Canada.
+Based on the 99.5% uptime SLA maintained at our company.

 ### runbooks/incident_response.md
 Full P1 incident response process — from alert acknowledgement